mongodb/mongo-java-driver/README.md

 ## Build

-Java 9+ is required to build and compile the source.
+Java 17+ and git is required to build and compile the source.
 To build and test the driver:

 ```
 $ git clone https://github.com/mongodb/mongo-java-driver.git